Hydroxide538/Agent_Alpaca_Generation/README.md

 - Create an issue in the GitHub repository
 - Use the integrated troubleshooting system for diagnostics
 - Check the troubleshooting wiki for common solutions
+- Review the comprehensive documentation in the knowledge base
 - Check the [CrewAI documentation](https://docs.crewai.com)
 - Join the [CrewAI Discord](https://discord.com/invite/X4JWnZnxPb)

 ---

-**Ready to create powerful AI workflows with intelligent LLM management and competitive model evaluation!** 🚀🏆
+**Ready to create powerful AI workflows with intelligent LLM management, enhanced document processing, and high-quality Alpaca dataset generation!** 🚀🏆📚